Downy woodpecker: Behavior and ecology

 Downy woodpeckers are native to forested areas, mainly deciduous, of North America.
 Their range consists of most of the United States and Canada, except for the deserts of the southwest and the tundra of the north.
 Mostly permanent residents, northern birds may migrate further south; birds in mountainous areas may move to lower elevations.

 Downy woodpeckers nest in a tree cavity excavated by the nesting pair in a dead tree or limb.
 In the winter, they roost in tree cavities.
+They tend to nest near soft snags, where the wood is softer and the inner heartwood of the tree can be accessed more easily.
+The woodpecker will form a nest cavity in the softer heartwood, and its nest will be protected by the outer portion of the tree.
+This portion is made up of harder sapwood, which serves as protection from the elements and predators.
+Heartwood is often softer in dead or decayed trees, as a result, the number of dead trees in a forest and downy woodpeckers habitats are positively correlated in studies.
+Downy woodpeckers prefer to nest in areas with ample light, leading them to favor trees with broader leaves, such as poplars, birches, and ashes, or forest openings and edges.

 Downy woodpeckers forage on trees, picking the bark surface in summer and digging deeper in winter.
 They mainly eat insects, but they also feed on seeds and berries.
 They are a natural predator of the European corn borer, a moth that costs the US agriculture industry more than $1 billion annually in crop losses and population control.
 In winter, especially, downy woodpeckers can often be found in suburban backyards with mature trees where they feed on suet and shelled peanuts provided by mesh birdfeeders.